gholler-sopra/hydrator-plugins/transform-plugins/docs/Encryptor-transform.md

 **keyAlias:** The alias of the key to be used in the keystore.

-**keyPassword** The password for the key to be used in the keystore.
+**keyPassword:** The password for the key to be used in the keystore.

 Note: Do not use sink accelerators that store data in the textual format because Field Encryptor converts the field values to `bytes`, and the text-based sink accelerators will convert bytes to string at the time of writing the data.
 Use any columnar format like ORC, Parquet etc.

+### GetSchema
+There is `GetSchema` button provided in accelerator's UI configuration.
+Use this button to auto-generate output schema.
+The output schema is generated based on the input schema provided and the configuration specified.

 ## Example